ishakgunacar/ai-case-study/README.md

 VideaHealth partnered with 42 North, a dental support organization, to better streamline VideaHealth's product into the provider's workflow, leading to a high adoption of VideaHealth's product [4].
 VideaHealth works hard to ensure that their product increases the detection of dental decay, while decreasing false-positive detection i.e. errors.
 [5]

+VideaHealth bares a great product with a friendly user interface.
+For instance, when showing the detection of dental caries, their product boxes the area whereas other companies' product fills the area in; the patient is able to see and understand the dental caries better in the former.
+Henry Schein One (the world's largest dental practice management software company) chose to partner with them over other major companies in the field due to their high detection rate [11].

+Another solution VideaHealth offers is that it's able to to detect calculus for scaling and root planing (which is a dental procedure to remove the calculus) and its product will take the findings and annotate, give information on what VideaHealth is and attach that to the insurance claim.
+This leads to a higher insurance claim acceptance rate for scaling and root planing, which insurances commonly deny [11].

+I was only able to speak with a member of the sales team from VideaHealth at the time, so I was not able to find out what exact technologies they use in their AI product to be able to detect these dental diseases.

 ## Landscape